-The Code of Conduct Board is a committee comprised of faculty, administrative staff, and students who serve to investigate alleged breaches of the AUK Student Code of Conduct, to make determinations on such charges, and to administer disciplinary sanctions as appropriate.
-The Board is comprised of 4 faculty, 4 administrative staff, and 4 students, however when the Board is convened only 5 members will hear a case (2 faculty, 1 staff, & 2 students).
-Board members will be appointed for 2 consecutive years; however at any point if a member is separated from the University a replacement member will be recruited.
-Board members are nominated for the board as follows: faculty appointed by the University President, staff appointed by the Human Resources Department, and students appointed by Student Council (cannot be SC officers).
-As an ad hoc Board, the group will be convened under the Chairmanship (a non-voting member) of Dean of Student Affairs when required.
+The Code of Conduct Board is comprised of faculty, administrative staff, and students who serve to investigate alleged breaches of the AUK Student Code of Conduct, to make determinations on such charges, and to recommend disciplinary sanctions as appropriate.
+The Board is comprised of 3 faculty, 1 administrative staff, and 1 student.
+Board members will be appointed for 2 consecutive years; however, at any point if a member is separated from the University a replacement member will be recruited.
+Board members are nominated for the board as follows: faculty and staff are appointed by the University President, and students appointed by Student Council (cannot be SC officers).
+As a standing committee, the group will be convened under the Chairmanship (a non-voting member) of the Dean of Student Affairs /Student Life designee.